qualcomm/llama.cpp/docs/backend/OPENCL.md

 | Adreno 830 (Snapdragon 8 Elite)      | Support |
 | Adreno X85 (Snapdragon X Elite)      | Support |

+> A6x GPUs with a recent driver and compiler are supported; they are usually found in IoT platforms.
+However, A6x GPUs in phones are likely not supported due to the outdated driver and compiler.

 ## DataType Supports

 | DataType               | Status                     |